 When it comes to outdoor activities, most people seek solitude.
 It’s Saturday morning, you’ve been in the office all week and are looking for a chance to get away and relieve some pent-up energy.
-This is never a bad strategy.
-It’s therapeutic and a great chance to reset.
+The exception is when you KNOW a place like Myrtle Beach is just waiting to be scanned with a metal detector.

 This description may not sound too appealing to those who have metal detecting as a hobby.
 Treasure hunters want to find the nearest park or beach and get to swinging.
 We’re searching for treasure and know that the best finds are going to be where people spend time.